 The last clear chance doctrine is effectively a plaintiff's defense to a defendant's claim of contributory negligence; but, the doctrine does not supersede contributory negligence.
 If the opportunity to avoid the accident is as available to a plaintiff as to a defendant, then the plaintiff's negligence is a proximate cause rather than a remote cause, and bars recovery.
 See Williams v.
 Harrison, 255 Va.
 272, 497 S.E.2d 467 (1998).
-The doctrine only applies to two types of plaintiffs, the "helpless plaintiff" (physically unable to avoid peril) and the "inattentive plaintiff" (physically able but unaware of peril).
+The doctrine only applies to two types of plaintiffs, the "helpless plaintiff" (physically unable to avoid peril) and the "inattentive plaintiff" (physically unable to avoid peril).
 Contributory negligence does not bar the "helpless" plaintiff's claim if the defendant saw or should have seen the helpless plaintiff.
-Contributory negligence does not bar the "inattentive" plaintiff's claim if the defendant actually saw the inattentive plaintiff.
-In either case, liability is further predicated upon a showing that the defendant realized or ought to have realized the peril of the helpless or inattentive plaintiff in time to avert the accident by use of reasonable care.
+Contributory negligence does not bar the "inattentive" plaintiff's claim if the defendant realized or ought to have realized the peril of the helpless or inattentive plaintiff in time to avert the accident by use of reasonable care.
 See Williams v.
 Harrison, 255 Va.
 272, 497 S.E.2d 467 (1998).